- Africa is once again the cheapest region in the world for international education.

 - Nairobi is this year the most expensive city in Africa for international schooling.
 Prices in the Kenyan capital range from just over $5,000 per year to just under $15,000.

 At the International Schools Database, we help local and expat parents choose the perfect international school for their children.
-Our database allows parents to find, research and compare international schools in cities across four continents.
+Our database allows parents to find, research and compare international schools around the world.
 Naturally, this means that we gather and analyse a huge amount of information about international schools all over the world.

-Our latest research project uses this data to evaluate the prices of international schools across the globe.
-For 2021 we have expanded this research and in this article, we share and analyze the prices of international schools in Africa.
+Starting in 2019, we began using this data to evaluate the prices of international schools across the globe.
+For 2021 we have expanded this research and in this article, we share and analyze the prices of international schools in Africa in 2021.

-Below, we have analysed price data from 6 cities in 5 African countries, in graph and table forms.
+Below, we have analysed price data from 5 cities in 4 African countries, in graph and table forms.
 While we have used all price data available to us, there may be additional schools and prices not included in each city, because they do not make their price data available or it is unknown to us.
-Links to additional research focusing in each of the other regions individually and globally can be found at the bottom of this article, and the updated research for 2020 can be found here.
+Links to additional research focusing in each of the other regions individually and globally can be found at the bottom of this article.

 Prices of International Schools in Africa, Per Year